 As an actress for decades (who continued my training for many years), I learned that once you develop a strong technique/foundation, you must trust it enough to let go of it in performance and rely on your gut/intuition.
 Not everything you learn serves you well for each role.
 Certain things may fall by the wayside and not work for you, while others will form the basis of what you do regularly as a performer.
 Knowledge is your toolbox.
 Each role may require different tools.

 It’s interesting to read how different each student’s experience was, and how trusting yourself and not judging the outcome is so key.
-And to realize that there are many different tools and techniques in the Reiki practitioner’s toolbox, and both the practitioner and recipient will be drawn more or less to the various techniques.
-The flexibility of the system of Reiki enables you to modify and adjust according to both you and your client’s needs.
+And to realize that there are many different tools and techniques in the healing arts practitioner’s toolbox, and both the practitioner and recipient will be drawn more or less to the various techniques.
+Both the flexibility of the system of Reiki and Tao Hands enable you to modify and adjust according to both you and your client’s needs.